-Notable characteristics: Compact lemon-white blossoms with a trace of crimson on edges of a few petals.
+Notable characteristics: Lemon-white blossoms with a trace of crimson on edges of a few petals.
 The whole flower is strongly suffused with yellow from hidden stamens and staminodes; develops to a large, globular form, pure white, richly fragrant.
-Dwarf; moderately floriferous; stout stems and foliage.
+Compact plant with stout stems.

 Growth habit and size at maturity: Upright, grows to 2.5' tall and 3' wide.
 Very good stem strength.